Data privacy standard

 We are careful with sensitive information

-Sensitive information is a type of personal data that is of a particularly private nature and includes (among other things) personal data about a person's race, ethnic origins, trade union membership and health information.
+Sensitive information is a type of personal data that is of a particularly private nature and includes (among other things) personal data about a person's race, ethnic origins, trade union membership and health and biometric information, as well as criminal record information.
 We must ensure that sensitive information is processed only when necessary and only if:

 - the data subject consents; or